keshav787/predict-bike-sharing-patterns/README.md

 # Predict Bike Sharing Patterns

 In this project, I have built a neural network from scratch to carry out a prediction problem on a bike sharing dataset!
 It focuses on gradient descent, backpropagation.
+It was a part of Deep learning Nanodegree by [Udacity](https://udacity.com)

 The data comes from the [UCI Machine Learning Database](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset)